daviddetorres/hipster-metrics-with-prometheus/README.md

 ![Dashboard modified](resources/dashboard-modified.png "Dashboard for the node metrics with new panel")

+Finally, Sam also creates another dashboard with panels showing the state (1 for up, 0 for down) of the diferent services of the kubernetes cluster: the Api Server, Scheduler, Admission Controller and the Etcd database.
+This makes her easier to see the general state of the cluster and check that they are all up and running.

 # Alerting when something goes wrong
 At this point, Sam is quite better that in the beginning of the story, but now she is checking her phone every 5 minutes to see the Grafana dashboards that she just configured in the cluster, not only because she likes the well-defined fancy-colored widgets over dark background, but just to get sure that everything goes on working as it should.